Reading at university

 Course outlines and reading lists are usually made available before a course starts.
 Most lists will indicate which readings are key to understanding themes within the course (essential or recommended) and those which are supplementary (further reading).
 You should prioritise the essential and recommended sources so you are able to participate in class or online discussions i.e., fill in any gaps in your knowledge.

 Some courses provide online Resource Lists which give you quick and easy access to course resources, including e-books and e-journals.
 You can also use Leganto’s Resource Lists to keep your own list using My Collection.
-Not all courses use Resource Lists yet, but you can browse the lists for other courses.
+Not all courses use Resource Lists, but you can browse the lists for other courses.

-It is easy to spend a lot of time looking for material in the library or online that you then don't then have time to read and analyse.
+It is easy to spend a lot of time looking for material in the library or online that you don't then have time to read and analyse.
 It is important you are actively thinking about what you are reading and making good use of it.

 We think in terms of reading books or articles, but often we need to think about how we want to use them.
 Having a strategy can help when you have a lot of material and a limited amount of time.